 First, A Little About Uri

-Unafraid to take up for the outrageous, Mr. Dowbenko is both a believer in the “New Reptilian World Order” and progenitor of the “Pat Robertson is an undercover Satanist” theory.
+Unafraid to represent the ostensibly outrageous, Mr. Dowbenko is also a believer (or at least was) in both the “New Reptilian World Order” and “Pat Robertson is an undercover Satanist” theories.

-A free blog set up on Google’s Blogger platform, the “Encyclopedia of American Loons” is a satirical site highlighting the, shall we say, more fringe-thinkers among us.
-The anonymous editors of the encyclopedia chose Dowbenko as entry # 111.
+A Blogger outlet, the “Encyclopedia of American Loons” is a satirical site about the, shall we say, more fringe-thinkers among us.
+Uri Dowbenko is entry # 111.

-Clearly not impressed with Dowbenko’s scientific vigor, the Encyclopedia of American Loons deemed Uri to be a “batshit insane tinfoilhatter, who is lacking any capacity to rationally evaluate science.”
-But, they also added the artist is “probably harmless, though, and rather entertaining.”
+Skeptical of Dowbenko’s scientific vigor, the Encyclopedia of American Loons deemed him a “batshit insane tinfoilhatter, who is lacking any capacity to rationally evaluate science.”
+Not all negative, the website also dismissed Uri as “probably harmless” and praised him as “rather entertaining.”

-Can Uri win?
-In a word: no. Now, of course some legal oddity or administrative mess up could result in a win for Uri.
-Never say never, right?
-But a judge isn’t going to hold Google responsible for a third-party blog on Blogger.
+Did Uri win?
+No. A judge isn’t going to hold Google responsible for a third-party blog on Blogger.
 That is what Section 230 of the Communication’s Decency Act is for, to protect website portals from liability over user content.